 - Umbrella Insurance

-This is not exhaustive and it is always a great idea to check whether an insurance protection is available to suit your needs.
+This is not exhaustive and it is always a great idea to check whether insurance protection is available to suit your needs.

-Life Insurance is a financial risk mitigation contract that pays out money to beneficiaries in case of death of the insured person.
+Life Insurance is a financial risk mitigation contract that pays out money to beneficiaries in case of the death of the insured person.
 This way, the family (or other beneficiaries) left behind can have financial support.
 Mainly, there are two types of life insurance, one is Term Life Insurance and the other is Permanent Life Insurance.

-The Term Life Insurance is the simpler version which covers you for a fixed period, say 5 or 10 or 20 or more years.
+The Term Life Insurance is the simpler version that covers you for a fixed period, say 5 or 10 or 20 or more years.
 It pays out the beneficiary (the person you nominate in the contract) in case of the death of the insured person.